 How to Record Your Customers’ Desired Outcomes

-When your interviewee describes a step in their workflow, your goal is to understand what progress looks like when they’re done with that step.
+When your interviewee details a step in their task, aim to understand their end-goal for that step.

 Your customer wants to: